 Polygonatum odoratum ‘Variegatum’ (Variegated Solomon’s Seal) – For the woodland garden, the foliage of this plant has been described as butterflies unfolding their wings in spring!
 The leaves have a slender white margin, and dangling white bell shaped flowers beneath the foliage.
 In autumn, the foliage turns to a deep, robust yellow.

-Pulmonaria x ‘Cotton Cool’ (Lungwort) – Dark blue flowers with striking silver leaves.
-Ideal for the shade garden with has good drainage.
+Pulmonaria x ‘Rasberry Splash’ (Lungwort) – Rasberry pink flowers over long green leaves with specs.
+Ideal for the shade garden that has good drainage.

 Pycnanthemum muticum (Mountain Mint) - Native!
 As the summer advances, the new leaves of Mountain Mint assume a silvery white coloration to the point where they look like small white pointsettias!
 The small pink flowers are a great butterfly attractant and the foliage is deliciously aromatic.
 A wonderful deer resistant native!